Orders

 Market-If-Touched

 A Market-If-Touched order is a conditional order which once triggered will immediately place a Market order.
-This order type is often used to enter a new position on a stop price in the market orders direction, or to take profits for an existing position, either as a SELL order against LONG positions, or as a BUY order against SHORT positions.
+This order type is often used to enter a new position on a stop price, or to take profits for an existing position, either as a SELL order against LONG positions, or as a BUY order against SHORT positions.

 In the following example we create a Market-If-Touched order on the Binance Futures exchange to SELL 10 ETHUSDT-PERP Perpetual Futures contracts at a trigger price of 10,000 USDT, active until further notice: